mjhoffm2/ReactTrainingTutorial/Slack-Training-App-%2D-Tutorial-Overview.md

  - There is automatically a 'General' public channel that all users are automatically a member of.
  - When a channel owner leaves, the user who has been a channel member the longest becomes the new owner.
  - A private channel with no members should be deleted.
  - Messages support special markup that gets rendered differently from plain text.
+Of course, this will include emojis.
  - As long as a channel is 'alive', it should be possible to view the full message history.

 ## Implementation notes